tytydraco/yessleep/out/It_Likes_to_Pretend.md

 A few hours later, emergency services arrive and put out the fire as they haul me away in an ambulance.
 Police officers come to my room and begin asking questions I don’t want to answer.
 They find bullet holes in my son’s room, high amounts of liquor in my bloodstream, and the charred remains of my wife on the bed.
 It doesn’t help that they don’t believe my story.
 I can’t blame them.
 Who in their right mind would?
 It’s not every day that a skin-stealing monster kills your whole family.
 That’s why I am sentenced for the murder of my wife and kid.
 My appointed lawyer argues for insanity instead, meaning the rest of my days will be spent in an asylum rather than in prison.
 It doesn’t make a difference to me.
 I am going to spend the rest of my days waiting to die either way.

 That is until I receive a visitor.
 The asylum staff tie me to my bed and let him into the room as they leave, closing the door behind them.
 He wears a doctor's coat and carries himself with confidence as he walks beside my bed.
-Looking down at me with soft blue eyes, he takes off his hat and rests it on my chest.
-“Do you recognize me?”
+Looking down at me with soft blue eyes, he mutters “Do you recognize me?”

 “Never met you, so why are you here?”
 I bark back.
 He smiles.

 “What a shame.
 I hope you do.
 I’ve grown so much and it’s all thanks to you, Papa.
 Or should I say, honey?”

 “It’s you?”
 I mutter in disbelief before violently struggling against my restraints.
 “I’ll fucking kill you for what you did!”
 I scream.
 Workers flood into my room.
 They hold me down and jab my arm with a needle while I gnash my teeth at him.
 Sedatives quickly kick in, making my whole body go numb.
-The last thing I see is his ear to ear smile as he looms over me.
+The last thing I see of him is his ear to ear smile as he looms over me.